How to Audit a Quality Management System with ISO 9001-2015 Standard.

 The process owner’s response will establish the audit criteria and will prompt further questions from the auditor.
 This will help to establish the objective evidence that is relevant to the QMS process that is undergoing an audit.

 This approach will help to develop appropriate audit questions on the spot rather than the prescribed audit checklist.

 Most times, word of mouth are not verifiable.
 Audit evidence includes the statement of facts, records or other information which can be relevant and verifiable.
 Word of mouth does not fit into this definition, but an auditor has to ask open-ended questions during the interview.
 Paying close attention to the auditee’s response.
 This will help to lead to audit evidence which can be verifiable and relevant.

 QMS ISO 9001:2015 are challenging the auditors to come up a bit higher in their auditing skills.
 The changes to the documentation have had a blow in meeting the definition of audit evidence which should be statements of fact, verifiable and relevant.
 The article answered those challenges.
 The attention has to be on a process approach to auditing and not mainly on documentation.

-Then while auditing, listening skills will pay more in helping the auditor to generate audit questions on spot and audit evidence and while looking at the audit trails.
+Then while auditing, listening skills will play more in helping the auditor to generate audit questions on the spot and audit evidence while looking at the audit trails.
 These will provide a more accurate objective insight into how the QMS of an organization has performed.